rblalock/handbook/0-introduction.md

 #### 3. Customer Success

 This value drives everything we do: Help our customer succeed.
+Consequently, we succeed when our customer's do.

 ## Our Story